ahmedkhamessi/ahmedkhammessi.github.io/_posts/2020-09-12-SQL-Server-On-Container.md

 # Create the storage

-The idea is to provide a way for administrators to describe the type of storage that the platform will offer and then via a PersistentVolumeClaim will claim the storage for a specific workload.
+The idea behind Storage Classes is to provide a way for administrators to describe the type of storage that the platform will offer.

 ```yaml
 kind: StorageClass